Handoff Strategies

 During Tool Execution¶

-# Check if this is a handoff tool
+# Check if this is the handoff tool

 )